W427697/Discord-/docs/get-started/introduction.md

 title: 'Introduction to Storybook'
 ---

-Storybook is a tool for UI development.
-It makes development faster and easier by isolating components.
-This allows you to work on one component at a time.
-You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.
+**Storybook** is a tool for UI development.
+By isolating components, it speeds up and simplifies development.
+This enables you to focus and work on a single component at a time.
+You can create complete UIs without having to set up a complicated development environment, forcing specific data into your database, or navigating around your application.

 <video autoPlay muted playsInline loop>
   <source